Dr Katrina Lake

 PRACTICAL DETAILS

-Sessions take place online via Zoom and usually last for 50 minutes.
-Many people find online therapy a flexible, effective and comfortable way to access support.
+Sessions take place online via Zoom and usually last 50 minutes.
+Appointments are typically arranged on a weekly basis where possible.

 GETTING STARTED

-This offers an opportunity to talk a little about what has been happening, ask any questions, and get a sense of whether this feels like the right approach for you.
+The first step is a free 20-minute consultation, which can take place online via Zoom or by phone.
+This is an opportunity to talk briefly about what has been happening, ask any questions, and get a sense of whether this feels like the right approach for you.

 EVIDENCE-BASED TREATMENTS